-Bonds or Securities Purchased/Sold under Specific Agreements
+Bonds and Securities Purchased/Sold under Specific Agreements

-Bonds or securities sold under repurchase agreement are recorded at sale price.
-Interest revenues and expenses are recorded on accrual basis.
+Bonds and securities sold under repurchase agreements recorded at sale price are all accounted for as financing transactions.
+Interest revenues and expenses recognized from the transactions mentioned above are recorded on accrual basis.